 ‘Should we be afraid of getting COVID from animals?
 No, animals have to be afraid to get it from people, not the other way round’.

-At this moment, there is no evidence that animals can spread the virus further to humans.
 IDEXX and other companies already tested thousands of dogs and cats on COVID, and all cases were negative.
-Two dogs and some cats so far tested positive; some with, others without symptoms.
+Some dogs and some cats so far tested positive; some with, others without symptoms.
 (OIE).
 Several tigers and a lion in a zoo in New York also tested positive.
 Four Dutch fur farms with mink also were found to be infected with COVID.
-In all cases,COVID was transferred from people to the animals.
+In all cases,COVID was transferred from people to the animals, with a possible infection back to humans on fur farms.
 One study published in Science, shows the virus can replicate in ferrets and in cats.
 Another study done by the Friedlich-Loefler Institute shows the fruit bats and ferrets are susceptible, pigs and chickens are not.
 Seen that so few animals have been found positive, despite the massive research for it, shows this is a virus with a clear preference for humans.

-Pet owners should always maintain good hygiene practices (including handwashing before and after being around or handling animals, their food, or supplies, as well as avoiding kissing them) and under no circumstances should they abandon their pets.
+Nevertheless, pet owners and fur farmworkers should always maintain good hygiene practices (including handwashing before and after being around or handling animals, their food, or supplies, as well as avoiding kissing them) and under no circumstances should they abandon their pets.
 If an owner has COVID, close contact with family members, including pets, should be avoided.
 Good resources on this can be found by Dr. Scott Weese .

 As veterinarians, it is important to ensure that this crisis and its aftermath will not lead to animal welfare problems e.g. abandonment of horses, an increase of stray dogs, etc. The FVE animal welfare working group together with many other organizations is keeping a close eye on this and trying to prevent problems from occurring.